oswalya/dotfiles/.github/ISSUE_TEMPLATE/conference.md

 ---
-name: Conference Speaker
+name: Conference Speaker Approval
 about: Create a request for approval as a conference speaker
-title: ''
+title: 'Change me Title'
-labels: 'conference'
+labels: 'bug'
-assignees: ''
+assignees: 'oswalya'

 ---

 TBD

 # Approval steps